pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

     * For database, it is shown in the format `DATABASE database_name`
     * For table, it is shown in the format `TABLE database_name.table_name`
     * For partition, it is shown in the format `TABLE database_name.table_name PARTITION partition_name`
-* Equivalent placement: A equivalent `ALTER` statement on `target` that defines the placement rule.
+* Equivalent placement: An equivalent `ALTER` statement on `target` that defines the placement rule.
 * Existing placement: All the executed `ALTER` statements that affect the placement of `target`, including the statements on its parent.
 * Scheduling state: The scheduling progress from the PD aspect.